-The VIIS Turtle monitoring program relies on volunteer labor so please join us this year and help determine how many turtles are nesting and hatching on St. John.
-To sign up to be a volunteer email adrenand
+The VIIS Turtle monitoring program relies on volunteer labor.
+Consider joining us this year to help determine how many turtles are nesting and hatching on St. John.
+To sign up to be a volunteer, email firstname.lastname@example.org.

 The endangered hawksbill, green, and leatherback sea turtles nest on St. John.
 The survival of each individual of an endangered species is important.